wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part8.md

 >
 > ![Pipeline Repository](/images/moving-hundreds-of-pipeline-snowflakes-part8-8.png)

-That said, our security engineer Kevin, said so!
+That said, not all ideas and proposals neatly packaged in a pull request will be accepted by the team(s) accountable for the impacted templates.
+We have a responsibility to maintain and uphold our common engineering system manifestos and guardrails.
+If you wander outside the guardrails and are unwilling to discuss the WHAT, WHY. and HOW your pull request will be rejected.
+Why? 'cause our security engineer Kevin, said so!
+Security is not only pivotal to our healthy DevOps mindset, it is non-negotiable.

 > Build Artifact triggered by non-release branch
 >
 > ![Kevin Said So](/images/moving-hundreds-of-pipeline-snowflakes-part8-9.png)
-@MISSING ILLUSTRATION@TBD@

-An in-house joke, sorry!
+An in-house ~~joke~~ reality, sorry!

 ---